Mostly contracting random maps: Locally constant linear cocycles

 In light of these observations, the following question naturally arises: \begin{question} Is it possible to replace the finite exponential moment assumption in the previous results with a finite polynomial moment assumption? \end{question}

-Finally, as notifies in Remark~\ref{rem:quasi-irreducible-uniquely-ergodic}, under assumptions (i) and (iii) of the previous results, $A$ is quasi-irreducible if and only if $f_A$ is uniquely ergodic.
-On the other hand, condition (ii) in Proposition~\ref{mainprop:CLT-LD2} allows to go beyond the uniquely ergodic case.
-In fact, in Theorem~\ref{thm:CLT-linear-general} and Corollary~\ref{cor:CLT-geral}, we obtain under this condition more general results from which the three propositions mentioned earlier follow.
+Finally, under assumptions (i) and (ii) of the previous results, Proposition~\ref{prop:projective} gives that $A$ is quasi-irreducible if and only if $f_A$ is uniquely ergodic.
+Thus, since we are not assuming quasi-irreducibility in Propositions~\ref{mainprop:CLT-LD2} and~\ref{mainprop:BE2}, these results go beyond the uniquely ergodic case (and spectral gap).
+In fact, in Theorem~\ref{thm:CLT-linear-general} and Corollary~\ref{cor:CLT-geral}, we obtain more general results from which all the previous propositions follow.

-\subsubsection{Continuity of Lyapunov exponents}
+\subsection{Continuity of Lyapunov exponents}